SwitWu/Gidas-Ni-Nirenberg-1979/README.md

 This paper is one of the most cited articles in PDE.
 We typeset it again using LaTeX and hope that it is helpful for those who would like to read this article.

+If you find any typos, feel free to give some issues or pull requests.

 # Contributors